ctools/ctools/doc/source/users/tutorials/1dc/first_skymap.rst

    :align: center

    *Ring background subtracted sky map of the events recorded around the Galactic Centre during the Galactic Plane Survey*

-Note the dark zones above and below the Galactic centre that due to pixels that have bright sources in the rings that are used for their background estimation.
-This dark zones can be avoided by specifying so-called exclusion regions for the bright sources in the sky map (see the section :ref:`Generating a sky map <start_skymap>`).